wxie2017/wxie2017.github.io/pages/speech/close_relationship.md

 However, like any other aspect of life, close relationships are not always comfortable, and they can be easy to lose, too.

-Dear friends, When was the last time you picked up the phone to tighten the strings that bind you to your loved ones?
+Dear friends, when was the last time you picked up the phone to tighten the strings that bind you to your loved ones?
 Many of us have been working and living far away from our homes.
 While distance is no longer a barrier to a close relationship, I urge you, don't wait.
 Reach out.
 Reconnect.